Lukáš Rogožan

-Lukáš Rogožan (born 1 December 1999) is a Czech footballer who currently plays as a forward for FC Zbrojovka Brno.
+Lukáš Rogožan (born 1 December 1999) is a Czech footballer who played as a forward for FC Zbrojovka Brno.

 Club career

 FC Zbrojovka Brno

 He made his professional debut for Zbrojovka Brno in the home match against Vyškov on 15 October 2021, which ended in a 2–2 draw.
 He scored his first goal for the club in the 90th minute, equalising for 2-2.